Hip-spine syndrome before and after failed hip replacement and lumbar spinal fusion complication

 Understanding reduced range of hip motion causing more lower back pain

-Doctors from Washington University School of Medicine in St. Louis and Northwestern University Feinberg School of Medicine wrote in the The Journal of orthopaedic and sports physical therapy of patients with hip-spine syndrome with known hip arthritis and reduced range of hip motion.
+Doctors from Washington University School of Medicine in St. Louis and Northwestern University Feinberg School of Medicine wrote in The Journal of Orthopaedic and Sports Physical Therapy (6) of patients with hip-spine syndrome with known hip arthritis and reduced range of hip motion.

 - They found on examination, 101 patients with hip arthritis (68 women, 33 men) with an average age of 47.6 years: